TrueBlocks/trueblocks-core/docs/readmes/tools/getQuotes/README.md

 ## chifra quotes

-The `chifra quotes` tool provides Ethereum price data to various tools or for other purposes.
-Currently, `chifra quotes` retrieves data using the Poloniex API.
-In future versions, we intend to add other sources of pricing data and provide a mechanism to specify an averaging calculate given multiple price sources.
-Ultimately, we hope Ethereum/fiat price data appears under consensus, but until that time, **TrueBlocks** uses `chifra quotes`.
-Powered, in part, by Poloniex<sup>&reg;<sup>
+The `chifra quotes` tool provides USD ($) price data to other tools and to the command line.
+Currently, `chifra quotes` retrieves its price data from the Poloniex API.
+In future versions, we will add other sources and provide a mechanism for fair averaging.
+Ultimately, as more of this type of price data becomes available on chain, we will use those source, but this is not yet implemented.

 ### usage